-The founding years of Liverpool FC
+The Founding Years of Liverpool FC

-The 1970s-1980s were fully of glory
+The 1970s-1980s Were Fully of Glory

 What better way to bring in the new millennium than with a treble win, claiming the FA Cup, League Cup and UEFA Cup under the leadership of Gerard Houllier.
-The Spaniard Rafa Bentiez took over in 2004 and his debut season will be remembered for delivering one of sporting’s greatest comebacks in Istanbul to win Liverpool’s fifth European Cup.
-Following a dismal turn of events both on and off the pitch, an intense battle for ownership reached fever point on October 15, 2010 when Boston-based Fenway Sports Group won the right to take over.
-Within a matter of months, FSG re-appointed Kenny Dalglish whom ultimately delivered Liverpool’s first trophy in six years.
+Despite this success, Liverpool failed to exceed expectations in the following years and Houllier was replaced by Rafa Benitez in 2004.
+In his debut season the Spaniard will forever be remembered for inspiring one of sporting’s greatest comebacks in Istanbul to deliver Liverpool’s fifth European Cup.
+Things began to turn sour at LFC following the arrival of new owners Tom Hicks and George Gillett in 2007.
+The relationship between Benitez and the American owners was intense from the get go and reached fever point in 2010 with the manager receiving his marching orders.